seanreed1111/sql-recipes/recipes.md

 |   5 | 1 |
 +------+-------+
 Of course, that output is essentially meaningless unless you have all the artist ID num- bers memorized.
-To display the artists by name rather than ID, join the painting table to the artist table: mysql> SELECT artist.name AS painter, COUNT(painting.a_id) AS count FROM artist INNER JOIN painting ON artist.a_id = painting.a_id GROUP BY artist.name;
+To display the artists by name rather than ID, join the painting table to the artist table:
+SELECT artist.name AS painter, COUNT(painting.a_id) AS count FROM artist INNER JOIN painting ON artist.a_id = painting.a_id
+GROUP BY artist.name;
 +----------+-------+